Can Soup Truly Keep You Healthy During Winter?

-Divulges Leading Indian Dietician Avni Kaul
+Divulges Leading Indian Dietitian Avni Kaul

 The chilly weather is already making you pile on layers as you sit down to have a hot meal.
 But winter foods are mostly in the “comfort” variety, which means that they are high in calories and full of unhealthy ingredients.

-Dietician Avni Kaul says that soup does not fall into that category.
+Dietitian Avni Kaul says that soup does not fall into that category.
 Soup has a surprising number of health benefits to offer if you prepare it the right way.
 Check out the ways in which soup will keep you healthy this winter, as revealed by Delhi’s top dietitian and nutritionist Avni Kaul in this blog.

 Keeps you full